Search our site

 The legume owes its name to the way it grows, as the seeds ripen in single or multi-single pods which are also called legumes.
 With the beginning of arable farming, and the domestication of cereals, legumes also became an essential part of agriculture: Kündig alone imports several thousand tonnes of legumes into Switzerland and Germany for further processing.
 World production is estimated at between 70 and 150 million tonnes.

 Canadian nutritionist Dr David Jenkins confirmed in a study conducted in 2012 that “a cup of beans a day” can significantly lower the risk of cardiovascular disease in patients with Type 2 diabetes.
 In addition to their positive effect on blood sugar levels, legumes also provide numerous vital nutrients such as protein, minerals, fibre, vitamins and carbohydrates.
+This is another reason why pulses are being used more frequently for food production.
+Between 2013 and 2017, the number of foods containing legumes rose by 39 percent worldwide.
+Above all for pasta (plus 295 percent), but also for snacks (plus 128 percent), significant increases were observed.
 It is no wonder then that more and more people today prefer tasty legume-based snacks to unhealthy crisps and crackers for their evening nibbles in front of the television.

 With our healthy bean- and pea-based snacks, we have been wowing internal testers, our employees and selected customers for several months now: “In today’s nutrition, snacks are definitely on the rise: according to studies, snacks account for almost half of a person’s daily calories.
 At the same time, a healthy diet is becoming increasingly important for many people, and snacks for between meals is no exception.
 Not only do we want to fill a potentially valuable gap in the market, but we also want to offer a healthy, organic alternative to traditional snacks such as crisps.
 Judging by the reaction of our customers, tasty legume-based snacks are an absolute favourite among the public,” says Simon Wunderlin, Head of Dried Vegetable/Herb Department at Kündig.